necro-nemesis/Lokinet-RPM-package/README.md

 In order build Lokinet from source the SOURCE directory must contain the following:

-lokinet
+oxen-mq
+- a copy of oxen-mq (gz tarball)

+loki-network
 - a copy of loki-netowrk (gz tarball)
 - a copy of lokinet.ini (unachived)
 - a copy of lokinet.service (unarchived)

-oxen-mq
-- a copy of oxen-mq (gz tarball)

 loki-network-control-panel
 - a copy of loki-network-control (gz tarball)